daelsepara/pixelprocessing/README.md

 #### scaleimage

-Magnify an image n times (n is a positive integer), translating an image to a new origin, increasing image background
+* Magnify an image
+* translate image to a new origin
+* increase image background, i.e. zero padding

 #### edge_detect